apache/pulsar/site2/docs/functions-cli.md

 ###### ProducerConfig

+The following table outlines the nested fields and related arguments under the `producerConfig` field.

 | Field Name                         | Type                          | Related Command Argument | Description                     |
 |------------------------------------|-------------------------------|--------------------------|---------------------------------|
 | maxPendingMessages                 | Int                           | N/A                      | The max size of a queue that holds messages pending to receive an acknowledgment from a broker. |